-Android studio is official integrated development environment used for developing android applications.
-We will use this to write programs for android things and burn them to board (burning is metaphor for installing).
-Here you will find all the instructions and links required to setup Android Studio on your computer.
+Android studio is an official integrated development environment used for developing android applications.
+We will use this to write programs for android things and burn them to the board (burning is a metaphor for installing).
+Here you will find all the instructions and links required to set up Android Studio on your computer.

 Setting up Android Things

 You have two options to install Android Things operating system.
-Either you can use prebuilt package provided by Google or you can create your custom package.
-In this article we will use custom image for our raspberry pi.
+Either you can use the prebuilt package provided by Google or you can create your custom package.
+In this article, we will use a custom image for our raspberry pi.

-- Head to Google Developer console by clicking here.
+- Head to the Google Developer console by clicking here.

 After clicking continue, you will be greeted to Android Things.
 Here you will have to create a new product.
-Product is like a project.
-For every project you can create a unique product having unique features to handle the job at hand.
+The product is like a project.
+For every project, you can create a unique product having unique features to handle the job at hand.
 Click create and then give your product a unique name (I'll name my product Hello World) and in SOM select Raspberry Pi 3.

 Every product consists of several Models.
-Models helps unifying the whole process of maintaining and updating the product.
+Models help to unify the whole process of maintaining and updating the product.
 Android Things has Over The Air (OTA) update systems hence you can push new features and improvements to all the devices on a single go.

-Now give name to your operating system (your operating system exciting).
+- Now give a name to your operating system (your operating system exciting).

-3. Keep on clicking on next, leaving rest of the settings as it is till you reach partition section.
+- Keep on clicking on next, leaving the rest of the settings as it is till you reach the partition section.

-Here you are presented with option to configure the partition of your final product.
+Here you are presented with the option to configure the partition of your final product.
 You get to choose what amount is to be left for application use.
-4096 MB (4 GB) is minimum amount of space that can be allocated.
+4096 MB (4 GB) is the minimum amount of space that can be allocated.
 You can configure this by adding the amount your memory card has.
-For example if your memory card is of 8GB you will have to enter 8 x 1024 = 8192 and so on.
+For example, if your memory card is 8GB you will have to enter 8 x 1024 = 8192 and so on.
 Click on build the process should start immediately.

 Flashing Android things on device

 1. After the build process click on Download and select development for now.
 Wait for Google to build your operating system.
-Download should start shortly.
-While it is being downloaded head to Tools side menu and download operating system flashing tool aka Setup Utility.
+The download should start shortly.
+While it is being downloaded head to the Tools side menu and download the operating system flashing tool aka Setup Utility.

 2. After download complete.
 Extract the zip file in a folder.
-Also place the android-things zip file downloaded from console.
-Directory should contain following files at the moment
+Also, place the android-things zip file downloaded from the console.
+The directory should contain the following files at the moment

 - Android-Setup utility folder containing various scripts (one of them is for your OS).